formation-res/overpass-kotlin-client/README.md

 # Overpass Kotlin Client

-Simple client for overpass that uses ktor-client and kotlinx.serialization for parsing json responses.
+Simple client for overpass that uses `ktor-client` and `kotlinx.serialization` for parsing JSON responses.

+For now, simply edit the main file (jvm) or call the client from your own code.

-## Multi platform
+## Multi-Platform

-It's a multiplatform project so you can build it for IOS, Android, JVM, Browser, etc. Currently I only have jvm and js targets.
-But adding more should not be hard.
+It's a multi-platform project, so you can build it for IOS, Android, JVM, Browser/Node.js, etc. Currently, I only have JVM and JS targets.
+But adding more platforms should not be hard.

 ## Development Status